Professor Helen Rodd

 19 Claremont Crescent

-As an academic paediatric dentist, I spend my time fairly equably between NHS service delivery, educating and enthusing dental learners of all levels, and undertaking a programme of child-centred oral health research.
+As an academic paediatric dentist, I spend my time equably between NHS service delivery, educating and enthusing dental learners of all levels, and undertaking a programme of child-centred oral health research.
 Outside the dental school, I have an active role in the British Society of Paediatric Dentistry and the International Association of Paediatric Dentistry.
 I am also an Executive Board Member of the Faculty of Dental Surgery, Royal College of Surgeons of England, as well as Chair of the FDS Research Committee and Editorial Board Member of the Faculty Dental Journal.
 My personal interests focus around fell running, cycle touring, yoga, gardening, art and travel.

 - Research interests

-I have two very disparate research interests, spanning from the laboratory to the patient experience.
 My earliest work was in the field of neuroscience, where I used the human tooth pulp as a model to gain greater understanding into mechanisms of inflammatory pain.
-More recently, I have focussed more on the patient experience, with particular emphasis on the impact of dental conditions, such as traumatic dental injuries or enamel defects on children's oral health related quality of life.
+More recently, I have focussed on the patient experience with particular emphasis on the impact of dental conditions, such as traumatic dental injuries or enamel defects on children's oral health-related quality of life.
 I am also very involved in research to reduce children's dental anxiety through a guided self-help cognitive behavioural therapy approach.
 I work in a fantastic multi-disciplinary research team which aims to improve the oral health and treatment experiences of children and young people through a combination of clinical and social science research strategies.
 Our ethos is to engage children themselves in all our research and service development activities.
 To date, I have supervised 10 PhDs, 2 MPhils and 11 Masters to completion which have mostly had a child-centred theme.